ansys/pyensight/doc/source/user_guide/omniverse_info.rst

 PyEnSight/ANSYS Omniverse Interface
 ===================================

-This release of PyEnSight includes an interface to export the surfaces in the current EnSight scene to an Omniverse server.
-This functionality is was developed against the "203" (2023.x) version of Omniverse.
-Other versions may or may not work.
+PyEnSight includes an interface to export geometry representing the current EnSight scene to an Omniverse server.
 The interface supports EnSight 2023 R2 or later.
+It leverages the EnSight Dynamic Scene Graph gRPC interface to access the scene.
+It is also possible to export EnSight scene as glTF (GLB) format files and convert them into USD format.

 The API is available through a PyEnSight session instance, from EnSight Python directly as (ensight.utils.omniverse for 2025 R1 and later) and